 - Attack Simulations

 Last, but certainly not least, Advanced Threat Protection is the perfect tool for training your teams in the latest email security techniques.
-Rather than waiting for your teams to fall victim to phishing attempts, ATP provides you with tools to run attack simulations, sending fake phishing mails to your employees, and monitoring how they respond.
+Rather than waiting for your teams to fall victim to phishing attempts, ATP provides you with tools to run attack simulations, send fake phishing emails to your employees, and monitor how they respond.
 This is a vital tool for understanding your business’ preparedness, and where staff training may be needed.

 Is your business ready to implement Advanced Threat Protection or Microsoft Defender for Office 365?
 Looking for an experienced IT company in Johannesburg, Cape Town or even London?
 Solid Systems is here to help.
 We’ve spent the past 18 years working with companies to find the right security solutions for them, and as Microsoft Gold Partners, we are perfectly placed to help you put Microsoft ATP to the test for your business.